Why Women Blame Their Husbands for Everything (And What’s Really Going On)

 1. Marriage Becomes the Only Emotional Outlet

 Many women emotionally invest everything into marriage, especially in traditional societies.
+Over time, this can shrink their world.
 When other sources of identity and support shrink, the husband becomes the sole emotional anchor.

 What Happens?